How to Back Up Important Documents for Emergencies

-- Property leases, deeds, mortgages and other related records (home and auto titles, etc.)
+- Property leases, deeds, mortgage documents and other related records (home and auto titles, etc.)

-- Financial documents (pay stubs, bank statements, retirement statements, safe deposit box keys)
+- Financial documents (pay stubs, bank statements, retirement statements, tax returns and investment records)

 - Debit card and credit card numbers

-- Medical records (prescriptions, copies of health insurance cards, health provider contact information)
+- Health-related documents (medical and dental records, prescriptions, copies of health insurance cards, health provider contact information)

-Of course, cloud services have their own vulnerabilities, which is why not everyone is entirely comfortable storing their most important papers there.
-If you do go this route, read the terms and services of the cloud service you choose carefully (can the service provider disclose your information, for instance?), know whether the provider stores information even after you delete it, and take other precautions to make sure you’re moving your documents safely to the cloud.
+Of course, cloud services have their own vulnerabilities.
+If you choose this route, make sure to read the provider’s terms and services carefully (can the service provider disclose any of your information, for instance?), know whether the provider stores the items you have uploaded to the cloud even after you delete them and take other precautions to make sure you’re moving your documents safely to the cloud.

 FEMA also recommends ensuring that your digital copies are password protected so that they can’t be easily accessed in case of loss or theft.